gtoshelvin/Elvin_Gitonga_StructuredProgramming/Assignment3 /README.md

 5. Limitations and Risks of Using Pointers.

-Can cause segmentation faults.
+-Can cause segmentation faults.

-Risk of accessing invalid memory.
+-Risk of accessing invalid memory.

-More difficult to debug.
+-More difficult to debug.

-Improper use may lead to memory leaks.
+-Improper use may lead to memory leaks.

 7. Call by Value vs Call by Reference.